-Independent car dealers in Texas need to have a $50,000 Motor Vehicle Dealer Surety Bond filed with the Texas Department of Motor Vehicles to receive their General Distinguishing Number (GDN).
-The bond is used to make sure that dealers of all kinds (independent, wholesale, or independent mobility) will complete payments as needed and have valid titles for the vehicles that are for sale.
+Independent car dealers in Texas need to have a $50,000 Motor Vehicle Dealer Bond filed with the Texas Department of Motor Vehicles to receive their General Distinguishing Number (GDN).
+The bond is used to provide financial protection for consumers should businesses, including independent motor vehicle, motorcycle, wholesale, or independent mobility dealerships, fail to abide with licensing requirements, such as transferring a clean title.

-You can pay as low as $11 a month or $263 for a 2-year term with Jet.
-Of course, the cost of a Car Dealer Bond is based on several factors like personal credit and how many years you have held a license, so prices may vary.
-Apply now to find what rate you are approved for instantly!
+You can pay as low as $14 a month or $263 for a 2-year term bond with Jet.
+That is the lowest price of any surety carrier.
+The cost of a Car Dealer Bond is based on several factors like personal credit and experience, so prices may vary.
+Apply now to find what rate you are approved for in a couple of minutes.

 As of September 1st, 2021, the limit for a bond held by an independent motor vehicle dealer increased from $25,000 to $50,000 under Texas House Bill 3533.
-This change is to provide appropriate coverage for the harmful actions of a car dealer, such as temporary tag abuse.
+This change is to provide appropriate coverage for the harmful actions of a car dealer per the State, such as temporary tag abuse, but increased the cost of the surety bond for Texas dealerships.

-The motor vehicle dealer (MVD) industry as a whole has a reputation for engaging in some less-than-ideal business practices, so surety bonds are utilized as a safeguard throughout the country.
+The motor vehicle dealer industry as a whole has a reputation for engaging in some less-than-ideal business practices, so surety bonds are utilized as a safeguard for consumers throughout the country.

 In Texas, the Department of Motor Vehicles (TxDMV) uses the Auto Dealer Bond to ensure that financial loss to consumers due to fraudulent or negligent car dealer actions does not go without penalization.
-By having a General Distinguishing Number and active bond, you are able to assure the people of Texas that you are a dealer with integrity and are compliant with the state regulations.
+By having a General Distinguishing Number and active bond, the Texas State Legislature believes they can assure the people of Texas that you are a dealer, are accountable and compliant with the state regulations.

 Click the button above to apply now!
 Jet has simplified the application process to make sure that only the absolutely necessary information is requested.
 This means basic business information and your social security number for the soft credit check.